Funk & Wagnalls: History

 In 1913, the New Standard Unabridged Dictionary of the English Language was published under the supervision of Isaac K. Funk (Editor-in-Chief).
 The New Standard Unabridged Dictionary was revised until 1943, a later edition that was also supervised by Charles Earl Funk.

 The encyclopedia was based upon Chambers's Encyclopaedia:

 "Especially are we indebted to the famous Chambers's Encyclopaedia ...
 With its publishers we have arranged to draw upon its stores as freely as we have found it of advantage so to do."

+In 1914, Robert Cuddihy acquired ownership of Funk & Wagnalls.
 Wilfred J. Funk, the son of Isaac Funk, was president of the company from 1925 to 1940.
+At that point, he left to form his own company, Wilfred Funk, Inc. Funk & Wagnalls acquired Wilfred Funk, Inc. in 1953.